 What is Machine Learning?

-Machine learning is a subset of Artificial Intelligence (AI) that involves the development of algorithms and models that enable computers to make predictions or decisions based on data without being explicitly programmed.
+Machine learning is a subset of Artificial Intelligence (AIWhat is AI?
+Artificial Intelligence (AI) refers to the simulation of human intelligence processes by computers in an aim to mimic or exceed human cognitive abilities across a range of domains….
+More) that involves the development of algorithms and models that enable computers to make predictions or decisions based on data without being explicitly programmed.
 In traditional programming, humans write explicit instructions for computers to follow, but in machine learning, the computer derives patterns and relationships from data to perform tasks.

 Key Concepts of Machine Learning